Buprenorphine/ naloxone film

 - To open the foil pouch, fold along the dotted line and tear down at the slit or cut with scissors along the arrow.

-- If your doctor tells you to use more than 1 film at the same time, place the additional film under your tongue on the opposite side from the first film.
-Do not place the films on top of each other and try to avoid having the films touch as much as possible.
-If your doctor tells you to use a third film, place it under the tongue on either side after the first 2 films have dissolved.
+- If your doctor tells you to use more than 1 film at the same time, place the additional film on the inside of your cheek on the opposite side from the first film.
+If you need to use several films to make up your dose, do not place more than 2 films on the inside of 1 cheek at a time.

 - Do not suddenly stop taking buprenorphine/naloxone film without checking with your doctor.
 You may experience withdrawal symptoms, such as pain, cramps, vomiting, diarrhea, anxiety, sleeping problems, and cravings.
 If you need to stop buprenorphine/naloxone film, your doctor may need to gradually lower your dose.